-ECOMIP is a model intercomparison and model evaluation project using observations from EarthCARE and from the tropical Atlantic field experiment ORCESTRA.
+ECOMIP is a model intercomparison and model evaluation project using observations from EarthCARE and from the tropical Atlantic field experiment ORCESTRA (August-September 2024).
 It is coordinated by Masaki Satoh (University of Tokyo, satoh at aori.u-tokyo.ac.jp) and Robin Hogan (ECMWF, robin.hogan at ecmwf.int).

 It is open to any modelling institute that wishes to take part.
 As an unfunded collaboration the work is carried out on a best-effort basis.
 The methods and collaborations developed as part of this project will hopefully lead on to a wider endeavour to improve models exploiting EarthCARE data.

-A free-running simulation initialized at 00 UTC on 1 August 2024 and running until the end of September.
+A free-running simulation: A continuous simulation initialized at 00 UTC on 1 August 2024 and run through the end of September 2024.

 18 August